-In a medium bowl, melt the Unsalted Butter (1/4 cup) with a fork.
+In a medium bowl, melt the Unsalted Butter (1/4 cup) until liquid.

 Press the crumb mixture evenly into the bottom of a 10-inch spring form pan with a fork, pushing the mixture onto the bottom and not letting it spread up the sides.

-Bake for 10 minutes and remove to a cooling rack while you prepare the filling.
+Bake for 10 minutes, then remove to a cooling rack while you prepare the filling.

-Beat the Cream Cheese (16 ounce), Granulated Sugar (2/3 cup) , and All-Purpose Flour (1/8 cup) for several minutes until fluffy, scraping down the bowl with a spatula once or twice.
+Beat the Cream Cheese (2 package), Granulated Sugar (2/3 cup) and All-Purpose Flour (1/8 cup) for several minutes until fluffy, scraping down the bowl with a spatula once or twice.

 Add the Egg (2) one at a time, mixing well between each one.

-Then add the Sour Cream (1/2 cup), Lemon Juice (2 teaspoon) and Vanilla Extract (1 teaspoon) and beat on medium for about five more minutes, scraping down the bowl a couple of times throughout.
+Add the Sour Cream (1/2 cup), Lemon Juice (2 teaspoon) and Vanilla Extract (1 teaspoon), and beat on medium for about five more minutes, scraping down the bowl a couple of times throughout.

 Pour filling into the crust and spread evenly with a spatula or knife all the way to the edges.